 - Rate the bad event accurately – On a 0 – 10 awfulness scale (a dirty look is a 1 and nuclear war is a 10), how bad was it, really?
 If the event is a 3 on the awfulness scale, why have emotional reactions that are a 5 (or 9!) on the 0 – 10 upset scale?

-- See the big picture – Recognize the OK aspects of the situation mixed up with the bad ones (without denying or downplaying what’s bad).
+- See the big picture – Recognize the neutral or even good aspects of the situation mixed up with the bad ones (without denying or downplaying what’s bad).
 Put the situation in the larger context of unrelated good things happening for you currently, and over the course of your lifetime altogether.
-See the biggest picture of all: how your experiences are continually changing and it’s not worth getting all caught up in them.

-- Reflect about the other person – Consider the “10,000 causes” upstream that led him or her to do whatever happened.
+- Reflect about the other person – Consider the “10,000 causes” upstream that led them to do whatever they did.
 Be careful about assuming it was intentional; much of the time you’re just a bit player in other people’s drama.
 Try to have compassion for them, which will make you feel better.
 If applicable, take responsibility for your own part in the matter (but don’t blame yourself unfairly).
-You can have compassion and forgiveness for others while still considering their actions to be morally wrong.
+You can have compassion and forgiveness for others while still seeing their actions as unskillful, harmful, unfair, or immoral.

 - Do what you can, concretely – As possible, protect yourself from people who wrong you; shrink the relationship to the size that is safe.
 Get support; it’s important for others to “bear witness” when you’ve been mistreated.
 Build up your resources.
 Get good advice – from a friend, therapist, lawyer, or even the police.
 As appropriate, pursue justice.